warolv/github-actions-series/gitops-selfhosted-runner.md

 ![self-hosted-runner](images/self-hosted-runner/0.png)

-n this tutorial, I will show how to:
+In this tutorial, I will show how to:

 1. Deploy self-hosted-runner to Kubernetes and connect it with your GitHub repo.